tux-evse/ocpp-csms/README.md

 ## Config

-* build development certificate: ```(cd config/certificates; make)```
-* *csms-host*: should point to ip-addr of the containers pod (edit /etc/hosts)
+*csms-host*: should point to ip-addr of the containers pod (edit /etc/hosts)
   * privileged: set 'csms-host' to a valid ip-addr within podman bridge
   * unprivileged: set 'csms-host' as an alias to localhost

 ## rebuilding & start docker containers

-Build and start podman containers.
+Build and start podman maeve-csms containers.
 The script should work for both privileged and un-privilege Podman mode.
 MAEVE_SRCDIR should point to the git clone of maeve-csms project.

+if not config/certificates/csms.pem is not present, the script should regenerate both TLS and https://hubject.stoplight.io certificates. (check https://hubject.stoplight.io/ for further information)

 ```
-MAEVE_SRCDIR=../maeve-csms ./podman-create-pod.sh
+MAEVE_SRCDIR=../maeve-csms ./podman-maeve-start.sh
 ```
 Check containers are up and running
 ```